backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 toc_sticky: true
 ---

-If you live in Tennessee, you've probably noticed the recent growth in popularity of Middle Tennessee.
-If you don't live in Tennessee, or have been completely oblivious to this fact, you've come to the right place!
+# <center>HPI Data</center>

-# The Data
+If you live in Tennessee, you've probably noticed the growth in popularity of Middle Tennessee.
+If you don't live in Tennessee, or you've been completely oblivious to this fact, you've come to the right place!

-The Housing Price Index (HPI) data used in this project was collected by Zillow, and can be found in the Quandl databases.
+My aim for this project is to familiarize myself with the Pandas library, a few of the popular visualization libraries in Python, and to show the change in Tennessee since the '08 recession using historical Housing Price Index (HPI) data.
+The data I used in this project was collected by Zillow, which I queried from the Quandl database.

 ## Query
 On the Quandl website, you'll find lots of open-source data that can be easily accessed with a free account.
 To grab the data for all 95 Tennessee counties, I made a query for each individual county dataset by itteratively calling the quandl.get method on the respective URL's, and then merging them to a pandas dataframe at the end of each iteration.
 Since all of the data is of the same measure and same state, the URL's only differed by a 3-4 digit string, which can easily be scraped from the [documentation page](https://www.quandl.com/data/ZILLOW-Zillow-Real-Estate-Research/documentation).